tfzhang006/paper-reading/PT2PC: Learning to Generate 3D Point Cloud Shapes from Part Tree Conditions.md

 	- Part point cloud decoder.
 The point cloud decoder is designed to deform a fixed surface point cloud of a unit cube into target part point cloud based on its input.
 Specifically, the input is a 1000-size point cloud and each point's coordinate is concatenated with the part feature.
 After obtaining coordinates of target point cloud, FPS is adopted to perform downsample.
 - Part-tree conditioned **discriminator**
 	- Part point cloud discriminator
-		- Part point cloud encoder
+		- Part point cloud encoder.
 		- Tree-based feature encoder
 		- Scoring network
 	- Shape point cloud discriminator
+		- PointNet encoder
+		- Scoring network
 ## Evaluation

 ## Conclusion